starkfell/100DaysOfIaC/articles/day.51.building.a.practical.yaml.pipeline.part.8.md

 </br>

 As you can see, we are now getting down to something that's easier to parse.
 However, we still need to get rid of the top 5 lines of output which are not in JSON format.
 Since those first 5 lines are returned as *WARNINGS* we are going to redirect them to **/dev/null**.
 Under normal circumstances, this wouldn't be advisable, but we are going to check whether the command succeeded based on the content of the **status** field and not based on any Warnings or Errors that may have occurred.
-The basic format of the command that will be used in our bash script is below.
+The final format of the command that will be used in our bash script is below.

 ```bash
 PUSH_AND_BUILD=$(az acr build \